 \

 c) { \bf Free Falling Frames and the EP}

 \

-Until now, the EP has only been used to derive a notion of time, in which Newton laws have been expressed.
+So far the EP has only been used to derive a notion of time, in which Newton laws have been expressed.
 Let us now formulate the { \it complete} EP.
 To this purpose, the essential step is to introduce, around each space-time point, local variables associated to Free Falling Frames.

 Observers falling along radii starting at infinity (at time minus infinity) with zero velocity employ, around a trajectory $X (t)$, time intervals measured by free falling clocks, and space distances from $X(t)$, measured by (small) rods with ends at the same time and therefore given by euclidean expressions in $ x- X(t)$.
-Using $dX/dt = v(X(t))$, $v(r)$ given by Eq.(\ref{ffvel} ), the corresponding differentials at a space-time point $r_0, t_0$ are
+Using $dX/dt = v(X(t))$, $v(r)$ given by Eq.(\ref{velo} ), the corresponding differentials at a space-time point $r_0, t_0$ are

 with $ dx'_\perp $ the space displacements in the directions orthogonal to $r$, given by the differential $ dx_\perp $ of local Newton cartesian coordinates orthogonal to the radius.